top of page

 • Strongly motivated by scents

+While Basset Hounds are intelligent dogs, they are also independent thinkers.
 Training can require patience and consistency because they often prefer to follow their nose rather than instructions.
+Positive reinforcement methods work best, particularly when combined with treats, praise, and short, enjoyable training sessions.

 Living with Children